pyg-team/pytorch-frame/docs/source/get_started/introduction.rst

 - :class:`~torch_frame.stype.categorical` denotes categorical columns.
 - :obj:`~torch_frame.stype.numerical` denotes numerical columns.
-- :obj:`~torch_frame.stype.text_embedded` denotes text columns that are pre-embedded via some sentence encoder.
+- :obj:`~torch_frame.stype.text_embedded` denotes text columns that are pre-embedded via some text encoder.

 A table in :pyf:`PyTorch Frame` is described by an instance of :class:`~torch_frame.TensorFrame`, which holds the following attributes by default: